konstantintuev/Pock/README.md

 2. Open Pock
 3. If you don't see Pock in your Touch Bar, go to the `Keyboard` pane in System Preferences and select "Touch Bar shows _App Controls_."

+## How to run
+1. Right click
+2. Open
+3. Accept
+4. Open an issue if you want an official signature and notarization from Apple

 ## Widgets